angryelectron/xbmq-java/README.md

 Hardware
 --------
-Xbmq will run on any device that has a serial port, network connection, and Java
+Xbmq will run on any device that has a serial port, network connection, and Java7.
-7. It is intended to be used on low-power devices such as BeagleBone and RaspberryPi, but should run on any Java-enabled device with networking.
+It is intended to be used on low-power devices such as BeagleBone and RaspberryPi, but should run on any Java-enabled device with networking.

 Configuration
 -------------
 Configure the gateway by modifying xbmq.properties.
-If xmbq.properties is not found, the default value () will be used.
+If xmbq.properties is not found, the default values () will be used.

-* port - serial port for local XBee connection (/dev/tty/USB0).
+* `port` - serial port for local XBee connection (/dev/tty/USB0).
-* baud - XBee baud rate (9600).
+* `baud` - XBee baud rate (9600).
-* rootTopic - a top-level MQTT topic under which all other topics will be created.
+* `rootTopic` - a top-level MQTT topic under which all other topics will be created.
-* broker - an MQTT broker (tcp://iot.eclipse.org:1883)
+* `broker` - an MQTT broker (tcp://iot.eclipse.org:1883)

-Ensure all XBees accessible from the gateway use the same network/PAN ID and that the local XBee is in API mode (AP=2).
+Ensure that all XBees accessible from the gateway use the same network/PAN ID and that the local XBee is in API mode (AP=2).

 MQTT Topics